 The preselected default contains in the folder name the edition and version number, and hence will allow you to install many editions/versions in parallel without interference.

-The preselected default should be OK for most cases, but you are free to change it (especially if you want launch the program without administrator privileges, see later).
+The preselected default should be OK for most cases, but you are free to change it (see later).
 The installation program will ONLY write in that folder and will NOT touch anything else in your computer (except the launch icon placed on your desktop).
 Therefore to uninstall the software you just delete that folder and the launch icon on your desktop.

 This chapter only applies to paid versions of the software (Standard, Pro, Platinum).
 The Demo version does not require any license file.